fprime-community/fprime-system-reference/docs/course/unit-testing.md

 ## Setup

-Given the varied state of the project that various students have it may be beneficial to reset ot the instructor model.
+Given the varied state of the project that various students have it may be beneficial to reset to the instructor model.
 This will allow us to cover unit testing without accumulating issues from the implementation section.
 This can be accomplished with the following commands.